 Fred Grover Jr., MD

 Spiritual Genomics: A physician’s deep dive beyond modern medicine, discovering unique keys to optimizing DNA health, longevity, and happiness!

 The subtitle says it all.
-The writing is finished, and Fred's book is now available on Amazon.
-It combines a wealth of material - a holistic and spiritual, experiential perspective matched with his medical training and years of teaching at the University of Colorado.
-Check out his website, where the slogan is "Experience the RevolutionaryMD Difference!"
+Fred combines a wealth of material – a holistic and spiritual, experiential perspective matched with his medical training and years of teaching at the University of Colorado.
+Check out his website, where the slogan is “Experience the RevolutionaryMD Difference!”
 And the book website.
-Thanks to Fred for this generous Acknowledgment: "So much gratitude goes out to my editor, Margaret A. Harrell, who helped me maintain momentum and provided amazing editorial assistance throughout this long journey."
+Thanks to Fred for this generous Acknowledgment: “So much gratitude goes out to my editor, Margaret A. Harrell, who helped me maintain momentum and provided amazing editorial assistance throughout this long journey.”

 Awakening Gaia: The Lemurian Crystal Grid